Skip to main content

 5. Click Save.

-6. Go to Client Secrets and click Add client secret for your bot.
+6. Go to Client Secrets and click + New client secret.
 Copy the generated secret and save it in a secure location for later.
+Click Done

-7. Return to Bot Card: Within the app, click Configure > App features and click the existing Bot card you created earlier.
+2. Return to Bot Card: Within the app, click Configure > App features and click the Bot card.

-1. Under What can your bot do? select desired scopes (we recommend at least Upload and download files).
+2. Under What can your bot do?, select the desired scopes (we recommend at least Upload and download files).

 After publishing your app, you must have an admin approve the app in the Teams Admin portal.

-2. Find App: In the search box for the table, search for the Teams app name you created earlier.
+2. Find app: In the search box for the table, search for the Teams app name you created earlier and click to open.

 The permissions granted to the app determine which actions you can perform as steps in Torq workflows.